How To Test an Ignition Coil Without a Multimeter: Step By Step Guide

 Common signs that point toward a bad ignition coil

-Before touching tools, I always pay attention to symptoms.
+Before touching tools, always pay attention to symptoms.
 A bad ignition coil almost always leaves clues.

 • Engine misfiring